Posted on 12/19/2018 in Web Development

-Having to translate changing content into multiple languages and serve the right language to the right visitor is one of the most complex, time consuming and expensive tasks associated with developing and maintaining a website.
+Having to translate changing content into multiple languages and serve the right language to the right visitor is one of the most complex, time-consuming and expensive tasks associated with developing and maintaining a website.
 Traditionally, there have been three options available to most marketers needing to translate their site:

 - In House: Hire a translation team or pull from diverse resources across international offices.
 Hiring a team is obviously expensive and only makes sense if there’s enough content to keep such a team busy long term.
-Pulling from resources around the company is hard because website translation is a unique skill that goes way beyond just speaking another language, not to mention that coordinating such a team can be like herding cats.
+Pulling from resources around the company is hard because website translation is a unique skill that goes way beyond just speaking another language, not to mention that coordinating such a team can be like herding cats

-- Outsource (Manual): Hire a company who logs into your CMS and enters translated content.
+- Outsource (Manual): Hire a company that logs into your CMS and enters translated content.
 If your CMS has workflow capability, updated content can be assigned to translators before being published.
 The tough part is that the outsourced staff need to know how to use your CMS, and do so without breaking your site.
 It can also significantly delay the publishing of new content.

 - Outsource (Automated): Hire a company for translation and automate the push and pull of content to and from your CMS via an automated workflow integration.
 This can be tricky and expensive to set up, and usually requires some level of development investment on your part.

 All three of these options require your web site to manage storage of multiple languages, workflow, juggling lots of users in the CMS, handling visitor language preference and the complexities of international SEO.

 Enter a fourth option that has emerged more recently: Proxy Translation.
 Here, the translation company provides a fully managed service that acts as a front door to your website.
 The service intercepts requests and serves either translated content it provides or the untranslated content from the default language on your web site based on the visitor’s language preference or location.

 The benefits of proxy translation are many.
 Not all providers offer all of these options, but the following gives you a sense of what is possible with many of these services.